SYKM

 Randall Shane: ex-FBI agent and expert in child abductions, by Chris Jordan (W.R.
 Philbrick)

-Shannon, John J. by Cleve F. Adams
+John J. Shannon: by Cleve F. Adams

 Rick Shannon: FM rock disc jockey and private investigator in the Mississippi Delta, by Bill Fitzhugh